Niveditha132003/FastAPIApplication/README.md

          Method: GET
          Description: Fetches details of a specific player by their ID

 7. Project Structure

 Final_Project/
 ├── application/
 │   ├── main.py                   # Entry point for the FastAPI app
+│   ├── .env                      # Environment variables file
 │   ├── routes/
 │   │   └── player_routes.py      # API routes for player management
 │   ├── models/
 │   │   └── player.py             # Pydantic models for player data
 │   ├── services/
-│   │   └── snowflake_insertion.py # Snowflake database setup and insertion
+│   │   └── snowflake_insertion.py and database.py              # Snowflake DB setup and insertion
+├── custom_logging/
+│   ├── logger.py                 # Custom logger setup
+│   └── loggerconfig.yaml         # Logger configuration
+├── logs/                         # Log files directory
+├── .dockerignore                 # Files/folders to exclude from Docker build context ├── .gitignore                    # Files/folders to exclude from Git tracking
+├── Dockerfile                    # Docker build configuration
-├── [README.md]                # Project documentation
+├── README.md                     # Project documentation
-├── [requirements.txt]         # Python dependencies
+├── requirements.txt              # Python dependencies

 8. Requirements
 Python 3.8+
 FastAPI
 Uvicorn
 Snowflake Connector
+Pydantic
+PyYAML

+9. Logging
+Custom logging is configured using `custom_logging/logger.py` and `custom_logging/loggerconfig.yaml`.
+- **RotatingFileHandler** is used to write logs to files in the `logs/` directory, automatically rotating and retaining up to 3 backup log files.
+- **StreamHandler** is used to output logs to the console (stdout).

-9. License
+10. License
 This project is licensed under the MIT License.
 See the LICENSE file for details

-10. Author
+11. Author
 Niveditha